hotrodorm/hotrod/hotrod-project/docs/docs-5/maven/goal-gen.md

 The guide to [Set up a Maven project with Spring Boot](../hello-world/creating-a-new-project.md) describes all the steps to set up a project manually, using a text editor and Maven.

-It's also possible to automate the project creation with a [Maven Arquetype](./maven-arquetype.md).

 See [The HotRod Configuration](../config/configuration-file-structure.md) file for a comprehensive reference on the configuration details.